sagemath/sagewiki_to_gh-2022-10-10/sage-3.1.2.md

  * Mike Hansen wrote doctests for almost all pexpect interfaces, which will ensure greater stability across the board.

 == Hidden Markov Models ==
+ * William Stein wrote Cython bindings for the GHMM C library for computing with Hidden Markov Models, which are a statistical tool that is important in machine learning, natural language processing, bioinformatics, and other areas.
+GHMM is also now included standard in Sage.

 == Notebook Bugs ==
  * Many bugs introduced in 3.1.1 were fixed by Mike Hansen and Timothy Clemans.